 Sushi Etiquette

-- At counter shops, the chef may place sushi directly on your plate or the wooden counter.
-Eat each piece promptly.
+- At counter shops, the chef places each piece on your plate or the wooden counter.
+Eat promptly — sushi is served at the temperature the chef intends.

 - Dip the fish side (not the rice) into soy sauce.
-Over-soaking is considered poor form.
+Over-soaking is considered poor form and masks the flavour of the fish.

 - Wasabi is typically applied by the chef.
-Additional wasabi is available but adding it suggests the chef’s preparation is insufficient — at high-end counters, this may not be appreciated.
+Additional wasabi is available but at high-end counters, adding it suggests the chef’s preparation is insufficient.

 Price Guide